stangri/repo.openwrt.melmac.net/README.md

 #### vpnbypass & luci-app-vpnbypass
-This service can be used to enable simple VPN split tunnelling.
+This service can be used to enable simple VPN split tunneling.
 Supports accessing domains, IP ranges outside of your VPN tunnel.
 Also supports dedicating local ports/IP ranges for direct internet access (outside of your VPN tunnel).
 Please see the [README](https://github.com/stangri/openwrt-packages/blob/vpnbypass/net/vpnbypass/files/README.md) and [LEDE Project Forum Thread](https://forum.lede-project.org/t/vpn-bypass-split-tunneling-service-luci-ui/1106/12) for further information.